srinandan/srinandans-hybrid/README.md

 1. Using a single GSA for all components (default method).
 This is enabled with the `google-service-accounts` kustomize component.
 To use this method, please the GSA private key (the file must be called `client_secret.json`) in `./overlay/org-components/google-service-accounts/` and `./overlay/env-components/google-service-accounts/`.
 This must be done before calling `./generateOrgKustomize.sh`

-2. Use a different GSA for each type of compoennt.
+2. Use a different GSA for each type of component.
 This is enabled with the `multi-google-service-accounts` kustomize component.
-To use this method, please the GSA private key (the file must be called `client_secret.json`in all cases) for:
+To use this method, place the GSA private key (the file must be called `client_secret.json`in all cases) for:
   - mart in `./overlay/org-components/multi-google-service-accounts/mart`
   - watcher in `./overlay/org-components/multi-google-service-accounts/watcher`
   - apigee connect in `./overlay/org-components/multi-google-service-accounts/connect`
-  - telemtry/metrics in `./overlay/org-components/multi-google-service-accounts/telemetry`
+  - telemetry/metrics in `./overlay/org-components/multi-google-service-accounts/telemetry`
   - runtime in `./overlay/env-components/multi-google-service-accounts/runtime`
   - udca in `./overlay/env-components/multi-google-service-accounts/udca`
   - synchronizer in `./overlay/env-components/multi-google-service-accounts/synchronizer`

 This must be done before calling `./generateOrgKustomize.sh` or `./generateEnvKustomize.sh`

+### Private/Custom Image repo

+There are three helper scripts to download images from GCR (and Quay in the case of cert-manager):
+* [apigee-pull-push.sh](./bin/apigee-pull-push.sh): Pull Apigee hybrid images and push to another image repo
+* [asm-pull-push.sh](./bin/asm-pull-push.sh): Pull ASM images and push to another image repo
+* [cert-mgr-pull-push.sh](./bin/cert-mgr-pull-push.sh): Pull cert-manager images and push to another repo

+NOTE: All three scripts must be edited/changed to add target image repo details before use.

 ## Kustomize